A belated happy birthday to Léon Scieur, who was born on March 19, 1888, and died on October 7, 1969.

 It would take Scieur five attempts to finally win the Tour de France.

-The feud between them especially excited the reporters from Belgium, which was the first year that foreign reporters could follow the race by car.
+The feud between them especially excited the reporters from Belgium, which was the first year that foreign reporters were permitted to follow the race by car.

 Additionally, Tour de France organizer, Henri Desgrange, was so amused by the incident, he wrote a column in L’Auto criticizing riders for being too afraid to challenge Scieur.